Speuce/Productive/README.md

 ## "Failed to choose config with EGL SWAP BEHAVIOR PRESERVED, retrying without"
 Not a result of our code.
 See: https://stackoverflow.com/a/54917041/6047183.

+## Use of @SupressWarning annotation
+Although we do not directly use this annotation in our project, some of the libraries that we use (Hilt and Room) autogenerate class implementations which DO use these annotations.
+This isn't a direct result of our code.

 # Libaries in Use

 ## Room